 To date, we have not commercialized any products and we have not generated any revenue.
-We received European CE Mark certification for our Maestro RC System in March 2011 and are continuing to take the necessary steps to commercialize the Maestro RC System in Australia, which includes the filing of an application for approval and listing with the TGA, and select European markets.
-We hope to receive TGA approval during the second half of 2011.
-In October 2010 we received unconditional approval from the FDA of our IDE to complete a pivotal trial using the Maestro RC System and completed the first implant in May 2011.
-As such, we do not expect to generate revenue in the United States before late 2013 and then, only if we successfully enroll and implant the clinical trial, achieve favorable results and receive FDA approval of our Maestro System.
+We received European CE Mark certification for our Maestro RC System in March 2011 and are continuing to take the necessary steps to commercialize the Maestro RC System in Australia, which includes the filing of an application with the TGA for supply in Australia, and select European markets.
+In the United States, we have begun the enrollment process for the ReCharge trial, a pivotal trial using the Maestro RC System, and expect completion of implants by the end of 2011.
+Assuming that we successfully enroll and implant the trial, conclude the 12-month blinding period at the end of 2012 and achieve favorable results, we plan to use data from that trial to support a PMA application, which we expect to submit after analyzing and compiling the clinical data.
+As such, we do not expect to generate revenue in the United States until late 2013 at the earliest.
 Any revenue from initial sales of a new product in the United States or internationally is difficult to predict and in any event will only modestly reduce our continued losses resulting from our research and development and other activities.